pmaxted/xamidimura/README.md

  interaction functions.

 * **test_plcd.py** Not yet complete.
-Tests all the function that are used by the main functions, but doesn't yet test the main function or the open/close/stop functions.
-Has been test on the roof and currently works
+Tests all the function that are used by the main functions, but doesn't yet test the main function.
+Has been tested on the roof and currently works

 * **test_roof_control_functions.py** Provides test for the functions contained in the roof_control_functions.py script.